 Nails that Go Pop

 Nail and screw pops arise from lumber shrinkage.
 You have to use a utility knife into the wall to carve away the joint compound from above a popped nail or screw.
-Simple, tighten the screw or tap in the nail.
+Simply, tighten the screw or tap in the nail.

 While drywall repairs may seem like a simple task you can complete yourself, it’s important to know that repairing interior walls before painting requires trained professionals who work on jobs like these every day.
-Even if your walls only have minor holes or cracks, a professional drywall repairs service is required if you want drywall repair and interior painting results that last for decades.
+Even if your walls only have minor holes or cracks, a professional drywall repair service is required if you want drywall repair and interior painting results that last for decades.

 Call The JXF Painting Service Team at (647) 889-7967, to receive the best work on drywall repairs.